L1lith/L1lith/README.md

 If you'd like to see my most mature JS library please check out [Sandhands](https://github.com/L1lith/Sandhands) 😊

  ## Game Design
  It's hard to not hum along to the old zelda soundtracks.
 I feel like gaming has become so industrialized we forget to treat it as an art form.
-Currently I'm reading "Power-Up: How Japanese Video Games Gave the World an Extra Life", learning about how Japanese people revolutionized gaming.
+I enjoyed reading "Power-Up: How Japanese Video Games Gave the World an Extra Life" and learning about how Japanese people revolutionized gaming.

 ## Web Development
 I love seeing the many layers of modern software design, and staying with the cutting edge.
 In the past I have enjoyed developing isomorphic apps built with React.
 Lately I've been working with Gatsby, but I'm always interested in new frameworks.